Firing Zone 918: Humanitarian impact

 UN OCHA documents a longstanding “coercive environment”: repeated demolitions and stop-work orders (including of donor-funded structures), restrictions on service connections, impediments to humanitarian access, and heightened movement constraints during training.
 Reports also note recurrent settler violence affecting communities in and around the zone.

 Criticism

 Intent and planning

 Critics argue the zone's function aligns less with training needs than with territorial control and depopulation.
 The Akevot-published 1981 transcript has been cited as evidence that training areas were proposed as tools to curtail Palestinian “expansion” in the South Hebron Hills.
 UN OCHA and ACRI describe how the combination of planning restrictions, demolitions, and denied services fosters conditions that pressure residents to leave—what OCHA terms a “coercive environment.”

-Settler-colonial and post-colonial analyses
+Comparison to colonialism

-Post-colonial and settler-colonial scholarship has analyzed firing zones and planning regimes as spatial instruments of domination.
-Architect and theorist Eyal Weizman argues that “mundane” planning tools (zoning, roads, quarrying, security perimeters) operate as tactical means of dispossession in the West Bank's “architecture of occupation”.
-Political geographer Oren Yiftachel characterizes Israel/Palestine as an ethnocracy undergoing “creeping apartheid”, in which legal and spatial mechanisms increasingly confine Palestinians while consolidating hegemonic control—analyses invoked by commentators discussing Firing Zone 918 as part of a broader matrix of rule.
+Some theorists such as Eyal Weizman and Oren Yiftachel criticise Israel for engaging in practices akin to apartheid and believe that the demarcation of firing zones is a transparent excuse to legitimise settler colonial expansion.